saltylighter1828/blockchain-infra-playbook/monitoring/grafana/README.md

 - CPU %, memory %, and load average each tell a different story about system pressure.
 - Load average is not the same as CPU usage.
 It shows how much work is running or waiting over different time windows.
 - Tracking both current storage values and storage trends over time makes it easier to spot unhealthy growth patterns early.
-- `node_filesystem_avail_bytes` is helpful for free-space visibility, while used percentage is often easier to read quickly during troubleshooting.
+- `node_filesystem_avail_bytes` is useful for free-space visibility, while used percentage is often easier to read quickly during troubleshooting.
 - WSL-mounted Windows drives exposed through `9p` and `drvfs` do not behave as cleanly in node_exporter as native Linux filesystems like `ext4`, so the dashboard was kept focused on the root Linux filesystem for reliable storage monitoring.
+- Disk I/O adds an important extra layer for node monitoring because Ethereum clients can appear healthy on CPU while still being bottlenecked by storage behaviour.
 - Lighthouse metrics are not always named with a `lighthouse_` prefix, so discovering the real metric names through Prometheus was an important part of building the dashboard.
 - `sync_eth2_synced` is a better “am I synced?” signal than trying to infer sync from visual progress alone.
 - `slotclock_present_slot - beacon_head_slot` is a simple and useful way to monitor whether Lighthouse is keeping up with the chain head.
 - A small slot lag of `0` to `1` is normal during steady-state operation and does not necessarily indicate a problem.
 - `rate(beacon_head_slot[5m])` provides a useful heartbeat-style signal to confirm the beacon chain head is still progressing.
 - `sync_slots_per_second` behaves more like a sync-speed indicator than a general health indicator, so it is most useful during catch-up or recovery.
+- Nethermind metrics often expose multiple series, so `sum()` and `max()` were useful for turning raw metrics into clean operator panels.
+- `ethereum_blockchain_height` shows the local chain height, while `ethereum_best_known_block_number` shows the best block known from peers/network.
+- `Block Lag = Best Known Block - Chain Height` is a simple execution-client health signal.
+- A block lag of `0` or very close to `0` usually means Nethermind is keeping up with the network head.
+- Lower block processing time is better because it measures how long Nethermind took to process the latest block.
+- `increase(nethermind_blocks[5m])` behaves like a useful activity/heartbeat panel for execution-layer block handling.

 ---